 HELP PSPACE TAKE QUEER ART TO NEW HORIZONS

-PSpace has championed queer art for over 35 years, and we’re now calling for your support to take this work to new heights, embedding it in Australia’s cultural landscape.
+PSpace has championed queer art for 40 years, and we’re now calling for your support to take this work to new heights, embedding it in Australia’s cultural landscape.
 Join as a founding member and donor of the PSpace Queer Art Lovers and support the expansion and ongoing development, commissioning and presenting of Queer experimental art at Performance Space.

 JOIN US IN CREATING A QUEER FUTURE

-Since our inception over 35 years ago, PSpace played a leadership role in the national ecology of the experimental arts sector.
+Since our inception 40 years ago, PSpace played a leadership role in the national ecology of the experimental arts sector.
 With strong foundations laid, we are uniquely positioned to build on our strong vision; to grow and strengthen our support of the most radical and exciting queer practices through their entire life cycle, developing the artists, the sector and ultimately our Australian cultural conversation.

 Strengthen the future of Queer Experimental Art with PSpace, and support a reimagining.

 Become a lover with an annual $1,000 donation

 Become a Lead Lover with an annual $5,000 donation

 We were blown away by the coming together of community around the creation of the PSpace Queer Art Lovers in 2021.
 With your support we were able to exceed our goal and receive the $30,000 in matched funding from Creative Partnerships Australia.

 Queer Development Program 2021